app-sre/gabi/test/INTEGRATION-SETUP.md

 ```

 The script will:
-1. Deploy PostgreSQL and Splunk in a test pod
+1. Deploy PostgreSQL and mock-splunk in a test pod
 2. Run your integration tests against those services
 3. Report results